gjbex/Best-practices-for-scientific-computing/docs/training_overview.md

   | deployment and continuous integration            | 30 min.  |
   | reproducibility                                  | 30 min.  |
   | wrap-up and discussion                           | 10 min.  |

+The optional running-example exercise is deliberately excluded from this schedule.
+Participants can complete all or part of it in their own time after the session, using the supplied starter files, checks, hints, and reference implementation.

 ## Training materials